-Our expenses may increase substantially in connection with our ongoing clinical development activities and our research and development activities.
+Our expenses may increase substantially in connection with our ongoing commercialization activities, clinical development activities, and research and development activities.
 In addition, we expect to continue to incur additional costs associated with operating as a public company.
 We anticipate that our expenses will increase substantially if and as we:

-- complete the clinical development, seek regulatory approval, and prepare for commercialization of SER-109 for patients with recurrent CDI; - continue the clinical development of SER-155 to reduce incidences of gastrointestinal infections, bloodstream infections and GvHD in patients receiving allo-HSCT; - continue translational research activities, informed by the SER-287 Phase 2b and SER-301 Phase 1b study data, to evaluate the potential to utilize biomarker-based patient selection and stratification in future clinical development efforts; - make strategic investments in our research discovery and development platforms and capabilities, including identifying candidates for additional disease indications; - make strategic investments in manufacturing capabilities; - maintain and augment our intellectual property portfolio and opportunistically acquire complementary intellectual property; - potentially establish a sales and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - perform our obligations under our agreements with our collaborators; - seek to obtain regulatory approvals for our product candidates; and experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.
+- commercialize VOWST for adult patients with recurrent CDI with our collaborator; - continue the clinical development of SER-155 to potentially reduce incidences of gastrointestinal infections, resulting bloodstream infections, and GvHD in patients receiving allo-HSCT; - continue evaluating preclinical stage programs to reduce incidence of infection, in indications such as cancer neutropenia, chronic liver disease, solid organ transplant, and antimicrobial resistant infections more broadly; - continue translational research activities, informed by the SER-287 Phase 2b and SER-301 Phase 1b study data, to evaluate the potential to utilize biomarker-based patient selection and stratification in future clinical development efforts; - make strategic investments in our research discovery and development platforms and capabilities to advance our priority programs; - make strategic investments in manufacturing capabilities; - maintain and augment our intellectual property portfolio and opportunistically acquire complementary intellectual property; - establish a sales and distribution infrastructure and scale-up manufacturing capabilities to commercialize VOWST and any other products for which we may obtain regulatory approval; - perform our obligations under our agreements with our collaborators; - seek to obtain regulatory approvals for our product candidates; and - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.